department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 ### When to use this pattern

-* **Any online form that takes data from a user and submits that data to a back-end system.** This pattern is widely applicable to any online form that accepts user data and submits that data, synchronously or asynchronously, to a system of record.
+* **Any online form that takes data from a user and submits that data to a back-end system.** This pattern is widely applicable to any online form that accepts user data and submits that data, synchronously or asynchronously, to the system of record.
 We're required to notify the user at critical touch points in the submission process.

 ## Examples